Let's Talk

 To build an AI agent, define its goal, choose the right architecture, integrate data sources and tools, train the model, test its performance, and deploy it into your application.

-Developing an AI agent requires a well-structured approach beyond the simple integration of large language models.
+It requires a well-structured approach beyond the simple integration of large language models.
 Below, we have discussed the steps involved in creating a successful AI agent.
 Read on.

 1️⃣ Define The Purpose and Environment